marsapp-ai/marsapp-ai.github.io/src/content/post/study-case-centralizing-freight-exchange-communications-with-ai-and-aws-services.md

 ---
-title: "Study case: Centralizing Freight Exchange Communications with AI and AWS Services"
+title: "Study case: centralizing freight exchange communications with AI and AWS Services"
 excerpt: In the fast-paced world of transport logistics, effective communication is crucial for managing freight exchanges.